Why Most Sales AI Fails Outside English

 Sales AI for Swedish and Norwegian Teams

 Swedish and Norwegian have tonal word accents that change meaning.
 Without native speech model training, these distinctions are lost.
-Compound words like "sjukhusundersökningsresultat" (hospital examination results) are one word in Swedish — most English-trained models break on these.
+Compound words like "sjukhusundersökningsresultat" (hospital examination results) are one word in Swedish, and most English-trained models break on these.

 Typical accuracy: 70-80% with English-first tools, which sounds acceptable until you realize that 20-30% error rate makes call scoring unreliable.